 3. Check the J.D.
 Power database to find out your car’s reliability record.

-If you car is rated as a reliable one, you probably should avoid a warranty and save some money.
+If your car is rated as a reliable one, you probably should avoid a warranty and save some money.

-4. Check the reputation of the third-party extended warranty providers.
+4. Check the reputation of the third-party extended warranty provider.

 Some warranty companies have strong reputations and a nationwide presence.
 Do a bit of research before you choose any of them.